 Antibiotic prescribing

 Presenting to a doctor with a self-limiting acute respiratory infection increases the risk of prescription of antibiotics (often requested by patients when the doctor is unable to reassure them), probably more than any other factor3.
-This poses risk to the individual patient, who is more likely to experience side effects than benefit, and to the population by encouraging antibiotic resistance.
+This poses risk to the individual patient, who is more likely to experience side effects than benefit, and to the population by encouraging antibiotic resistance.Overtreatment and illness behaviour

 In addition, each prescription for antibiotics encourages friends and family members to attend, and earlier, more frequent attendance in future.
 Some doctors perceive writing a prescription for an antibiotic to be time-saving: nothing could be further from the truth.
-For example, of ten people who are prescribed antibiotics for a sore throat, one of them will return within a year with a subsequent sore throat, when they otherwise would not have.4
+For example, of ten people who are prescribed antibiotics for a sore throat, one of them will return within a year with a subsequent sore throat, when they otherwise would not have.4Even being prepared to negotiate can be dangerous: the gambling industry is testament to the fact that an unpredictable reward can reinforce behaviour more strongly than anything (variable reinforcement operant conditioning)5 6.
+Furthermore, the clinician who has appropriately resisted prescribing antibiotics risks a complaint when another clinician is subsequently consulted and acquiesces.

 Indeed, if we did have an effective treatment for these illnesses, there would by no means be capacity for GPs to deliver it.
 This was demonstrated during the 2009 “Swine Flu” pandemic, in which Tamiflu (oseltamivir) was made available in the UK through a national telephone helpline.
-It has since transpired that the benefits of Tamiflu do not outweigh its risks8.
+It has since transpired that the benefits of Tamiflu do not outweigh its risks7 8.
 Elaborate isolation measures were also put in place, which, at best, only slowed spread.

 Treatable acute respiratory infections